pazrg/SOCIB_API/README.md

 <ul>
 	<li>Extended data discovery and retrieval capabilities.
 Unlike SOCIB Data Discovery API, SOCIB API do not limit the data retrieval to the last 60 days: users can now request further data (no temporal restrictions).
 In adidtion, a most complete set of parameters have been enabled so that users stablish different filtering criterias over the data in the requests.</li>
 	<li>New types of data, SOCIB API now handles gridded-like data in addition to time series, profiles and trajectory-like data.
 So far, this gridded data only applies to the observations produced by SOCIB High Frequency Radar system</li>
 	<li>New data-<i>entities</i>.
-SOCIB API distinguishes a total of 3 data-<i>entities</i>: entries (files), sources (files comming from the same instrument/platform) and products (files from different instrument/platforms sharing a given context: i.e produced in the frame of a given project, campaing etc).<li>
+SOCIB API distinguishes a total of 3 data-<i>entities</i>: entries (files), sources (files comming from the same instrument/platform) and products (files from different instrument/platforms sharing a given context: i.e produced in the frame of a given project, campaing etc).</li>
 	<li>Authentication.
 SOCIB API supports user authenticatio via API keys.
 This way users activity can be properly tracked.</li>
 	<li>New dictionaries.
 SOCIB API now provides a wider range of dictionaries with descriptive fields to introduce the users the available types of platfoms, instruments, procesing levels, variables etc</li>
 </ul>